 Support Our Parks by Showing Pride in Wichita!

-The Wichita Parks Foundation is proud to announce the “Plates for Parks” campaign to create a Wichita flag-themed state license plate.
-The license plates, similar to those currently available for state universities, will prominently feature the recognizable Wichita flag.
+The Wichita Parks Foundation is proud to kick off the “Plates for Parks” campaign to support our Wichita parks.
+The license plates, similar to those currently available for state universities and other organizations & interest groups, will prominently feature the recognizable Wichita flag.
 A $50 annual royalty fee for the new license plate will go directly to the Wichita Parks Foundation.

 What is Plates for Parks?

 The Wichita Parks Foundation was presented with a unique fundraising idea after discussion with Wichita City Councilman Bryan Frye and his staff.
 A long-time advocate of the city’s park system and the Foundation’s mission, Councilman Frye approached the Foundation with the idea of creating a custom license plate which could provide funding for future park projects and programs in the city.
 The Wichita flag as the centerpiece of the license plate was a natural fit because of its popularity and representation of the pride in our city.
 Thus, the Plates for Parks program was born.

 The plate was authorized by the State legislature in April 2018.
 The bill, sponsored by Wichita Senator Oletha Faust- Goudeau and supported by the Wichita legislative delegation, will become law in July 2018.
 Based on that schedule, the first plates will be issued at county tag offices on Janaury 1, 2019.

 When the bill was introduced, as a demonstration of support, the Wichita Parks Foundation needed to gather commitments from 500 residents who pledge to buy the plate when available in 2019.
 Within weeks of the announcement, the Foundation had pledges from local companies, such as Cornejo Construction, Hutton Construction and Metro Courier, to purchase plates for their fleet vehicles.

 What will Plates for Parks Support?